Office of the Vice President for

 - Allowances are not considered entitlements, do not become part of an employee’s base salary, and may be changed and/or withdrawn by the University at any time.

 - Communication allowances are considered taxable compensation and accordingly are subject to required tax withholdings.
-Payment of such taxes incurred is the responsibility of the employee and shall not be reimbursed to the employee by the System.
+Payment of such taxes incurred is the responsibility of the employee and shall not be reimbursed to the employee by the University.
 Refer to SAM 03.D.06, Taxable Fringe Benefits (References).

 - The department may provide a monthly communication allowance to the employee for as long as the employee qualifies and sufficient departmental funding is available.